 Section 8.
 Majority Action as Board Action

 Every act or decision made by a majority of the directors present at a meeting duly held at which a quorum is present is the act of the board of directors, unless the bylaws or policies of this corporation or provisions of applicable law require a greater percentage or different voting rules for approval of a matter by the board.

 Section 9.
 Conduct of Meetings

-- Meetings of the board of directors shall be presided over by the president of the corporation or in the president’s absence, by the vice president of the corporation or, in the absence of both of these persons, by a pro-tem chosen by the majority of the board of directors present at the meeting.
-The secretary of the corporation shall act as secretary of all meetings of the board, provided that in the secretary’s absence the presiding officer shall appoint another person to act as the secretary for the
+- Meetings of the board of directors shall be presided over by the president of the corporation or in the president’s absence, by the vice president of the corporation or, in the absence of both persons, by a person chosen by the majority of the board of directors present at the meeting.
+The secretary of the corporation shall act as secretary of all meetings of the board, provided that in the secretary’s absence the presiding officer shall appoint another person to act as the secretary for the meeting.

 - Meetings shall be governed by Robert’s Rules of Order, as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with the corporation’s bylaws or adopted policy manual or with applicable California law

 Section 10.
 Action by Unanimous Written Consent without Meetings